 The New Student Checklist is an interactive, online checklist that allows students to complete the "Tell us about yourself" survey, sign up for orientation dates, and take any required placement exams.
 Depending on your college, you may need to take a placement test for math, chemistry, and/or a second language to help us determine the best starting point for your college curriculum.

 The New Student Checklist will become available in April to students who have confirmed their enrollment.
-Confirmed students will receive an email from Orientation & Transition Experiences with instructions on how to access their New Student Checklist at checklist.umn.edu by using their U of M internet ID (e.g. smith999) and password.
+Confirmed students will receive an email from Orientation & Transition Experiences with instructions on how to access their New Student Checklist.
 (Please note that enrollment confirmations are processed as quickly as possible, but the New Student Checklist becomes available approximately five business days after the confirmation is submitted.)

 If you have questions, please contact Orientation & Transition Experiences at 612-624-1979 or 1-800-234-1979, or check online.

 Orientation, which occurs in the summer prior to the fall semester, is a required event during which you will meet your college adviser and register for your freshman year classes.

 After you have confirmed your enrollment, you will be able to access your New Student Checklist.
 New Student Orientation is your required, official introduction to University life, where you’ll: